Reading in metadata from input files

 Currently, the metadata facilities only exist to add or get metadata produced within a job.
 When running a job which takes in input files, there needs to be a way to access any metadata associated with that file.
 Then, experiments could write a module/service which makes the appropriate decision of whether or not to carry that metadata over into the output file.

-#1 Updated by Marc Paterno about 6 years ago
+#1 Updated by Marc Paterno almost 8 years ago

 - Status changed from New to Feedback

 I'm not sure to what extent, if at all, this may meet your needs, but have you looked at the "provenance" information available through the art::Handle (or art::ValidHandle)?
 Each can provide access to an object of type art::Provenance, which provides access to the metadata for the object associated with the Handle.
 You can find the header for Provenance at https://cdcvs.fnal.gov/redmine/projects/art/repository/revisions/develop/entry/art/Framework/Principal/Provenance.h.
 If you have not already done so, please take a look and let us know to what extent that meets your needs.

 #2 Updated by Rob Kutschke almost 8 years ago

 You can also look at some mu2e code to see how to access provenance information:

 For the parameter sets in the provenance of a given data product:

 To see all parameter sets stored in the metadata:

 #3 Updated by Adam Aurisano almost 8 years ago